gpuwangge/VulkanPlatform/README.md

 # Object-oriented Vulkan Platform for Windows/Android
-This project creates a universal Vulkan platform that can be used to develop Vulkan sample tests, and compile them to binary that run on both Windows&Android.
+This project creates a universal Vulkan platform which can be used to develop Vulkan sample tests, and compile them to binary that runs on hybrid environment.
 - Native Vulkan is too hard to use, this wrapper is easy to understand and experiment new stuffs
 - Build windows and android binary at the same time, no extra coding!
 Save some time for dates! (and no need to have Android Java/Kotlin/Gradle knowledge!)